Music of the Gambia: Popular music

 Gambian popular music began in the 1960s.
 The Super Eagles and Guelewar formed under the influence of American, British and Cuban music.
 The Super Eagles played merengue and other pop genres with Wolof lyrics and minor African elements.
 They visited London in 1977, appearing on Mike Raven's Band Call.
 After the programme, when the band began playing traditional tunes, an unknown listener is said to have inspired the group to return to the Gambia's musical roots, and they spent two years travelling around studying traditional music.
 The reformed band was called Ifang Bondi, and their style was Afro-Manding blues.

 Gambian Laba Sosseh, who relocated to Dakar, Senegal as a teenager, spent his entire career outside of the Gambia, becoming a significant presence in the African and New York salsa scene.
 Musa Ngum, former Guelewar and Super Diamono frontman relocated to Senegal in 1981.
 Civil unrest caused Ifang Bondi and other Gambian musicians to leave for Europe.

 Former Ifang Bondi musician Juldeh Camara has been working with Justin Adams since 2007 and has been touring all over the world.
 Also from Ifang Bondi, Musa Mboob and Ousman Beyai have started a new group XamXam which started with a project in the Gambia to produce new music by taking six musicians based in the UK to the Gambia to work with top musicians from four different tribal backgrounds.
 Ousman Beyai moved to the UK where he worked with Musa Mboob to set up the live band XamXam.

 Jaliba Kuyateh and his Kumareh band is currently the most popular exponent of Gambia's Mandinka music.
 There is also a thriving Gambian hip hop scene.

 The Hip-hop in Gambia started in the late 1990s.
 The first rap group of Gambia was black nature founded in 1995.
 Others crew are also in the hip-hop movement like Da fugitivz.
 They are mixing their music with their Traditional instruments like junjung, Balafon, Djembe etc...
 According to the development of the country some rapper are using the music for changes of the country.

 It is impossible to overstate the importance of Alhaji Bai Konte as the first to introduce the kora and its musical culture to the live and mass media music audience.
-Every kora musician after his North American debut tour in 1973 owes him a unqualified debt of gratitude for his accomplishments.
+Every kora musician after his North American debut tour in 1973 owes him an unqualified debt of gratitude for his accomplishments.
 In 1973, Alhaji Bai Konte of Brikama, Gambia, introduced the kora to mass audiences in North America.
 He performed at some of the largest festivals in North America, appeared multiple times on National Public Radio and Television, was interviewed and reviewed by many newspapers.
 The tour would not have happened without the dedication and hard work of Marc and Susan Pevar, who organized, promoted and facilitated Alhaji Bai Konte's tours in North American from 1973 through 1980.
 That story is told elsewhere, including: HOME.